-Unlike some cities, Greenwood isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greenwood are a mix of both white- and blue-collar jobs.
+Greenwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenwood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenwood who work in office and administrative support (12.12%), sales jobs (12.02%), and teaching (9.65%).
+There are especially a lot of people living in Greenwood who work in office and administrative support (15.29%), sales jobs (12.43%), and teaching (8.67%).

-In terms of college education, Greenwood is nearly on par with the US average for all cities of 21.84%: 19.19% of adults 25 and older in Greenwood have a bachelor's degree or advanced degree.
+The percentage of adults in Greenwood who are college-educated is close to the national average for all communities of 21.84%: 19.15% of the adults in Greenwood have a bachelor's degree or advanced degree.

 Greenwood is an extremely ethnically-diverse city.
 The people who call Greenwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenwood residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Greenwood include English, German, French , and Scottish.

 The most common language spoken in Greenwood is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.